wieden-kennedy/autoscalebot/README.md

 This package is not written, maintained, or in any way affiliated with Heroku.
 "Heroku" is copyright Heroku.

-Code credits for heroku-web-autoscale itself are in the AUTHORS file.
+Code credits for autoscalebot itself are in the AUTHORS file.